SEP IRA Contribution Limit Calculator

 Simplified Employee Pension (SEP) IRAs remain one of the most flexible retirement plans for self-employed professionals, freelancers, and small business owners.
 The plan allows the business to make employer contributions up to 25% of eligible compensation, capped at an annual dollar limit that adjusts each year with inflation.
 For 2024, the dollar cap is $69,000 and the compensation limit is $345,000.
 Unlike Solo 401(k) plans, SEP IRAs do not support employee salary deferrals, but they are exceptionally easy to administer and require minimal paperwork.
 This calculator automates the formula the IRS uses to determine how much a business can contribute on behalf of an owner, incorporating the nuanced adjustments for self-employment tax.
 Without those adjustments, many entrepreneurs inadvertently overfund their accounts, risking penalties or remedial contributions.

-The starting point is net self-employment income, typically the bottom line from Schedule C or Schedule F. Self-employed individuals must reduce that figure by half of their self-employment tax before applying the 25% contribution rate.
-The IRS effectively treats this reduction as the employer’s share of Social Security and Medicare taxes.
-The calculator multiplies net income by 92.35% to approximate earnings subject to self-employment tax, computes the 15.3% tax rate, and subtracts half of the resulting tax from the original net income.
-This adjusted compensation is the base for the 25% contribution rate, ensuring that users remain within the legal limit.
-The tool also incorporates W-2 compensation paid to the owner, useful for S corporation shareholders who receive both salary and distributions.
+The starting point is net self-employment income, typically the bottom line from Schedule C or Schedule F. Self-employed individuals must first reduce that figure by half of their self-employment tax, which the IRS treats as the employer’s share of Social Security and Medicare.
+The calculator multiplies net income by 92.35% to approximate the earnings subject to self-employment tax, applies the 15.3% rate, and subtracts half of the result from the original net profit.
+The second, easy-to-miss step is that the plan rate itself has to be converted to a reduced rate before it touches those net earnings: a 25% plan becomes 0.25 ÷ 1.25, or 20%, because the contribution shrinks the very base it is measured against.
+Applying 20% rather than 25% is what keeps self-employed owners from quietly overfunding their accounts.
+W-2 wages paid to an owner behave differently — an S corporation shareholder’s salary takes the full plan rate, so the calculator handles the two income types on separate tracks and adds them together.

 Integrating IRS Compensation Caps